 time cat rfc3261.txt

 I have measured the time in seconds.
-Without further ado, I give you the results (click here for a better readable PDF version, or click the image for a larger view):
+Without further ado, I give you the results (click here for a better readable PDF version):

 Results